The tropical non-properness set of a polynomial map: Introduction

-Our paper concerns large families of polynomial maps $\K^n\to \bT$, where $\bT:=(\K \setminus 0)^n$.
+\begin{definition}[Tropical non-properness] Let $H\subset\R^n$ be a half-line, and let $\alpha:=(\alpha_1,\ldots,\alpha_n)\in\R^n$ be a vector such that $H$ is a translation of $\alpha\cdot\R_{\geq 0}$.
+Then $H$ is said to be \emph{dictritical} if there exists $i,j\in\{1,\ldots,n\}$ such that $\alpha_i>0$ and $\alpha_j\leq 0$.
+The \emph{tropical non-properness set} $\TJF $ of a tropical polynomial map $F:\R^n\to\R^n$ is the set of all $y\in\R^n$ at which the virtual preimage contains a dicritical half-line. \end{definition} Our paper concerns large families of polynomial maps $\KtK$, and we consider the subset of their Jelonek set contained in the torus $\bT:=(\K ^*)^n$.
 The \emph{support} of a polynomial is the set of exponent vectors of its monomials in $\N^n$ appearing with non-zero coefficients.
 Given a tuple of polynomials $(f_1,\ldots,f_n)$, its \emph{support} is the tuple $A:=(A_1,\ldots,A_n)$ formed by the respective supports of the corresponding polynomials.
-All polynomials sharing a support $\sigma$ form a configuration space $\K^{|\sigma|}$ of points, whose coordinates represent the coefficients.
-In this way, we use $\K[A]$ to denote the space of polynomial maps $\K^n\to \bT$ supported on $A$, where
+All polynomials sharing a support $\sigma$ form a configuration space $\K^{\#\sigma}$ of points, whose coordinates represent the coefficients.
+In this way, we use $\K^A$ to denote the space of polynomial maps $\KtK$ supported on $A$, where